15 team-building activities for kids

 Gather around a parachute and work together to bounce balls, make a tent or play popcorn!
-You can learn about different parachute games on Team Building Hub.
+You can learn about different parachute games on High 5 Team Building.

 Gather in a circle and try to tag the goose in Toddler Toddler's variation of the classic game that gets everyone running.